Fencote

-Fencote or Great Fencote is a village in the Hambleton District of North Yorkshire, England.
+Fencote or Great Fencote is a village in the county of North Yorkshire, England.
 It is about 1 mi east of the A1(M) motorway.
 It has a smaller village nearby called Little Fencote.
 Kirkby Fleetham lies to the north.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.